Wang-ML-Lab/VDI/README.md

 </p>
 We could see that VDI's inferred domain indices are highly correlated with each domain's latitude and longitude.
 For example, Florida (FL) has the lowest latitude among all 48 states and is hence the left-most circle in the left figure.

-## Domain Index Definition (Informal)
+## Domain Index Definition (Informal, See Formal Definition in the Paper)
-We require domain index:
+We require the domain index to:
-* Be independent of the data's encoding (Domain-Invariant).
+* Be independent of the data's encoding (i.e., domain-invariant encoding).
-* Retains as much information on the data as possible.
+* Retain as much information on the data as possible.
-* Maximizes adaptation performance.
+* Maximize adaptation performance.

 ## Method Overview
-We propose a Hierarchical Bayes model for domain index inference, which is shown below.  **Left:** Probabilistic graphical model for VDI's generative model. **Right:** Probabilistic graphical model for the VDI's inference model.
+We propose a Hierarchical Bayesian Deep Learning model for domain index inference, which is shown below.  **Left:** Probabilistic graphical model for VDI's generative model. **Right:** Probabilistic graphical model for the VDI's inference model.
 See our [paper](https://arxiv.org/abs/2302.02561) for detailed explanation.
 <p align="center">
 <img src="fig/graphic_model.jpg" alt="" data-canonical-src="fig/graphic_model.jpg" width="70%"/>
 </p>